LUDWIG WITTGENSTEIN (April 26, 1889 – April 29, 1951)

 Austrian-British philosopher.
 Noted for his anti-systematic theories and controversial, thought-provoking publications.

-- Winner of several medals for bravery for his service in the Austrian military in World War I, including the Gold and Silver Medals of Valor.
+- Winner of several medals for bravery for his service in the Austrian military in World War I, including the Gold and Silver Medal of Valor.

 - One of the most important contributors to the “linguistic turn” movement of philosophy, which bridged language with philosophy and led to the creation of fields of study such as linguistics and semiotics.